 Is My Child Too Sick to Go to School?

-Knowing whether a child is well enough to go to school can be tough for any parent.
-It often comes down to whether a child can still participate at school.
-Having a sore throat, cough, or mild congestion doesn't always mean a child can't handle class and other activities.
+Being sure that a child is well enough to go to school can be tough for any parent.
+It often comes down to whether the child can still participate at school.
+Having a sore throat, cough, or mild congestion doesn't always mean kids can't handle class and other activities.

 Lice, scabies, and ringworm shouldn't keep kids out of school.
 If the problem is found by the teacher or school nurse, the child should stay in school until the end of the day.
 Kids who get their first treatment after school should be able to return to the classroom the next morning.

-Most important, go with your gut.
 You know your kids best.
-If your son has the sniffles but hasn't slowed down at home, chances are he's well enough for the classroom.
-But if he's been coughing all night and has a hard time getting up in the morning, he might need to take it easy at home.
+A child who has the sniffles but hasn't slowed down at home is likely well enough for the classroom.
+But one who coughed all night and had a hard time getting up in the morning might need to take it easy at home.